-Email clients that support preview text dedicate at least as many characters to it as subject lines—and in some cases, they give it twice as many.
-That’s valuable real estate marketers can use to convince subscribers that opening their emails is worthwhile.
+Your email’s preview text in the inbox shows at least as many characters as your subject line—and in some cases, much more.
+That’s valuable real estate you can use to convince subscribers that opening your emails is worthwhile.

-It can be difficult to optimize, however, because email clients always pull in enough characters to fill all available preview text space.
-That means that marketers are left with two choices:
+It can be difficult to optimize, however, because email clients always pull in enough characters to fill all available preview text space (up to 5 lines!).
+That means you’re left with two choices:

-- Go long with their preview text and have it cut off, which can sometimes create embarrassing truncations, just as we’ve seen with these preview text mistakes
+- Go long and have it cut off, which can create embarrassing truncations.

-- Go short with their preview text and have URLs, administrative text, and other “non-optimized” content from their emails pulled in to fill the space
+- Go short and have URLs and other “non-optimized” content from your emails pulled in to fill the space.

 However, there is a little-known third choice…

-You can create white space after your desired preview text so that email clients don’t pull other distracting text or characters into the envelope content.
-All you need to do is add a chain of zero-width non-joiners () and non-breaking spaces ( ) after the preview text that you want displayed.
-The repetition of “ ” then fills any remaining preview text space.
+All you need to do is add a chain of zero-width non-joiners (͏ and ) and non-breaking spaces ( ) after the preview text you want displayed.
+The repetition ofthen fills any remaining preview text space.

-You can see where to insert the code in this sample:
+You can see where to insert the code in this example:

-While HP inspired us, it would only be fair to point out that Litmus Community member Ryan Field mentioned this technique in 2016 and called it a “super old” preview text hack.
+Thanks to Litmus Community member Ryan Field who mentioned this technique in 2016 and called it a “super old” preview text hack.
 While that may be true, hardly anyone was using it.

 How brands are using this hack